-Students residing in college housing are assigned a resident dining plan prior to their arrival on campus.
+Students residing in college housing are assigned a dining plan prior to their arrival on campus.
 Students have the option to change their dining plan selection within certain parameters according to their assigned location determined by the College.
-Dining Plan changes must be made at the Office of Housing and Residential Life by the second Friday of the semester.
-Should a student withdraw from resident housing, the cost of his or her dining plan will be refunded accordingly.
+Dining Plan changes must be no later than the second Friday of the semester.
+Should a resident student withdraw from campus housing, the cost of his or her dining plan will be refunded accordingly.
+Commuter and off-campus students may also enroll in any dining plan.